earonesty/pystrict/README.md

 Using @strict on classes can prevent serious errors by raising an exception when an instance has a variable created outside of init.
 Unfortunately, linters don't (cannot) always catch this.
 I can't express how much time this has saved me recently.

-Using @strict on functions currently only checks type specifiers.
+Using @strict on functions only checks type specifiers.

-TODO:

-`@strict(runtime=True)` will check types at runtime and raise ValueError if a bad type is passed

 Example:

     from pystrict import strict

     # not allowed, missing type specifier